 Major Residential Alteration and Additions (MRAA)

 A major alteration means removing 50% or more of the exterior walls above the foundation.
 Major Residential Alterations and Additions have a notification rule.
 There is also required delay period.
 (Portland City Code Section 24.55.210).
-For more information, visit apply for a Major Residential Alteration and Addition permit (MRAA).
+For more information, visit the Major Residential Alteration and Addition permit (MRAA) webpage.

 You must determine if the existing attic floor structure is strong enough to carry the weight of people and furniture.

 If converting attic space to living space would mean raising the roof, the Zoning Code height regulations may affect your project.
-Contact Planning & Zoning in the early design stages.
+Contact Planning & Zoning at the Zoning Information Line phone number in the early design stages.

 Enlarging the building footprint

-This page is for work that expands the envelope of the structure building up.
-If you are doing additional work building out that will enlarge the footprint of the house, then there are more requirements.
-Visit the Apply for an enlarging the building footprint permit.
+This webpage is for work that expands the envelope of the structure building up.
+If you do additional work building out that enlarges the footprint of the house, then there are more requirements.
+Visit the Addition to Enlarge the Building Footprint- Residential Building Permits webpage.

 Evaluating existing space